-When Swedish pioneers first arrived in what is now Kiruna in the early 1600s, they found the Sámi already in place here.
+When Swedish pioneers first arrived in what is now Kiruna in the early 1600s, they found the Sámi already in place (the town’s name comes from the Sámi word “Giron“, meaning “ptarmigan“).
 Completely ignoring the indigenous population, the Swedes opened their first mine in 1647 at nearby Masugnsbyn (“Blast Furnace Village”), but it wasn’t until the beginning of the following century that the iron-ore deposits in Kiruna itself were finally discovered.
-Exploratory drilling began in the 1880s, which nicely coincided with the building of the Malmbanan, the iron-ore railway between Luleå and Narvik in Norway, and the first train laden with iron ore trundled out from Malmberget in Gällivare in March 1888.
+Exploratory drilling began in the 1880s, which nicely coincided with the building of the Malmbanan, the iron-ore railway between Luleå and Narvik in Norway; the first train laden with iron ore trundled out from Malmberget in Gällivare in March 1888.
 In 1900, the settlers braved their first winter in Kiruna, a year which is now regarded as the town’s birthday.
 Built on a hill to try to keep the temperature up (warm air rises), Kiruna was planned to withstand the coldest snaps of winter – even the streets are curved as protection against the biting polar wind.
 Sadly, though, much of the wooden architecture of Kiruna’s early days, gloriously painted in reds, greens and yellows, was ripped down to make way for today’s unprepossessing concrete structures; the town even won an award in the 1960s for its out-with-the-old-in-with-the-new policy.